 Still, it remains the case that philosophy and the sciences more generally offered a kind of meeting point or neutral ground for intellectuals of different faiths.
 Muslims, Christians and Jews who shared an interest in Aristotle’s metaphysics or the medical theories of Galen read each others’ commentaries and elaborations on the Hellenic tradition.
 This is shown even by the disputes that they had with one another: using Greek logic to debate the Trinity implicitly suggested that this was a topic that could be resolved by appeal to reason.
 And many of the thinkers mentioned above argued that philosophy offered the best resource for the interpretation of sacred texts, whether the Torah, the Christian Bible, or the Quran.
 So it is no coincidence that in the Muslim al-Kindi, the Christian ibn ‘Adi, and the Jew Maimonides, the One God of Abrahamic tradition bears a striking resemblance to the god of Aristotle’s Metaphysics.
 Their shared enterprise as elite philosophers meant that they had more in common with one another than they did with most of their co-religionists.

-Philosophy in the Islamic World by Peter Adamson is out now through Oxford University Press.Make a donation
+Philosophy in the Islamic World by Peter Adamson is out now through Oxford University Press.Support Aeon: make a one-off donation